 There is always some limitations in concluding use of a building based on a few surveys, with one surveyor and a fixed static survey conducted, as well as a hand-held Batlogger, any bats present were recorded.
-The lack of droppings and the extent of cobwebs throughout the building suggested no bat use of the house internally.
-The sealed and well maintained exterior did not create an ease of access for bat species.
+The amount of droppings throughout the building suggested high bat use of the house.
+The ease of access to the attic space was made easier for this species by the opening of the windows which was done in May of 2024, on the advice of the Conservation Architect.
+Prior to this access seemed to be through a missing window pane in a bathroom at the back of the house on the first floor.